Joe-Collins-1986/muscle-map/README.md

   - Header, Footer, Standard Content -'Times New Roman', Times, serif

   #### **Imagery**
-  - Until the client can provide their own pictures the images will be taken from unsplash.
+  - Until the client can provide their own pictures the images will be taken from Unsplash.

   These images have been selected to be:
    - Dynamic
    - Pair well with branding colour
-   - approprieate oriantation for the space
+   - Appropriate orientation for the space

 ## Structure Non-Linear Plane
 ![Structure Non-Linear Plane](assets/readme-assets/2.UX/Structure-non-linear.png)